Howard Andrew Knox: Education

 After graduating from high school in Willimantic, Connecticut, Knox enrolled in the Medical School at Dartmouth College in Hanover, New Hampshire.
-Only a few months after enrolling, his stepfather was killed in a tragic accident involving a freight train at a railway crossing, for which his mother later brought suit against the Central Vermont Railway Company Compounding this loss, Howard's grandfather also died several months later, and Knox withdrew from his studies at Dartmouth for a period of time to help his mother.
+Only a few months after enrolling, his stepfather was killed in a tragic accident involving a freight train at a railway crossing, for which his mother later brought suit against the Central Vermont Railway Company Compounding this loss, Knox's grandfather also died several months later, and he withdrew from his studies at Dartmouth for a period of time to help his mother.
 He returned to his studies and received his medical doctorate on March 27, 1908.

-While in medical school, Knox had completed some specialization in psychiatry and upon graduating he took a staff job at the Worcester Insane Hospital, in Worcester, MA, near his mother.
-Although the Worcester Insane Hospital had originally been a promising model for many institutions, by the time Knox took the job, the hospital was in deep decline.
+While in medical school, Knox had completed some specialization in psychiatry.
+Upon graduating he took a staff job at the Worcester Insane Hospital, in Worcester, Massachusetts, near his mother.
+Although the hospital had originally been a promising model for many institutions, by the time Knox took the job, it was in deep decline.

-However, a new opportunity opened for Knox, when in 1908 Congress approved a reorganization of the army's medical department, officially designating the Army's regular physicians within the Medical Department as the Medical Corps.
-In order to be trained in the area of military medicine, physicians were called to become part of the army through the Medical Reserve Corps.
+However, a new opportunity opened for Knox, when in 1908 Congress approved a reorganization of the Army's medical department, officially designating the Army's regular physicians within the Medical Department as the Medical Corps.
+In order to be trained in the area of military medicine, physicians were called to become part of the Army through the Medical Reserve Corps.
 Knox applied to this program several months later and was accepted into the Medical Reserve Corps with the rank of first lieutenant.